suitsnap/Islander/CommandsList.md

 ### Root commands (without subcommands):

-/inspect_player - Retrieves and displays information about a specific playerr using the MCC Island API!
+/inspect_player - Retrieves and displays information about a specific player using the MCC Island API!
 Options: [username - string {R}]

 /ping - Details about the bot's ping through both the client and the websocket.
 Options: [websocket - boolean]